Agriculture BSc (Hons)

-Combine crop and animal production with business management and marketing.
+Combine scientific principles with the latest in agricultural innovation across crops, animal production and business management.
 At Nottingham we take an applied approach.
-Youll build your science, business and practical knowledge throughout the course.
+Youll build your science and practical knowledge throughout the course, and you can tailor your degree as you progress to find your specialism.
 You will learn how to use the science of agriculture to sustainably tackle global challenges, such as how to feed a growing population.

 1 option available